aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_ADDS.md

     |Password|**Pa55w.rd1234**|

 30. Now right click on the **connect** PowerShell file present on the desktop and select **Run with PowerShell** in the popup options.
 This will join the Session host to host pool.
-    > **Note**: If they ask forExecution policy change give **Y** and for Nuget provider is required to continue provide **y**.
+    > **Note**: If they ask for Execution policy change give **Y** and for Nuget provider is required to continue provide **y**.

+31. When prompted, provide the credentials of the user account with the Owner role in the subscription you are using in this lab.

     > **Note**: Please follow previous 2 step(step 29 and 30) for virtual machine **az140-21-p1-1** and **az140-21-p1-2** .

-31. In the Azure portal, search for Application group and select az140-24-hp3-DAG, then click on Assignments under Manage section.
+32. In the Azure portal, search for Application group and select az140-24-hp3-DAG, then click on Assignments under Manage section.

-32. Click on + Add and search for aduser1 and then click on Select.
+33. Click on + Add and search for aduser1 and then click on Select.
-33. Within the Remote Desktop session to az140-dc-vm11, in the web browser window displaying the Azure portal, search for and select Azure Virtual Desktop and, on the Azure Virtual Desktop blade, select Application groups.
+34. Within the Remote Desktop session to az140-dc-vm11, in the web browser window displaying the Azure portal, search for and select Azure Virtual Desktop and, on the Azure Virtual Desktop blade, select Application groups.
-34. On the application groups blade, select + Create.
+35. On the application groups blade, select + Create.
-35. On the Basics tab of the Create an application group blade, specify the following settings and select Next: Applications >:
+36. On the Basics tab of the Create an application group blade, specify the following settings and select Next: Applications >:

     |Setting|Value|
      |---|---|